-You’ve heard about data breaches and what they do to company (and employee) fortunes, so you’re working hard to secure your database--upgrade, firewall, encrypt, auditing, etc. Oh yes, and remember to change the default password.
+You’ve heard about data breaches and what they do to company (and employee) fortunes, so you’re working hard to secure your database — upgrade, firewall, encryption, auditing, etc. Oh yes, and remember to change the default password.
 What about access control?
 Do you have the right policies?
 It feels like I'm forgetting something!

 What is tokenization?

-When securing data, the first thing folks think about doing is encrypting it.
-If you’re following all the best practices--choosing the appropriate encryption algorithms, IV construction, chaining modes, key generation, key management, etc.--you’ve essentially replaced your sensitive data with ciphertext.
+When securing data, the first step is to encrypt it.
+If you’re following all the best practices — choosing the appropriate encryption algorithms, IV construction, chaining modes, key generation, key management, etc. — you’ve essentially replaced your sensitive data with ciphertext.
 Ciphertext is a bunch of bytes which are meaningless to anyone without access to decryption keys, and which leak very little information.
 This is a great start!

 What you need is tokenization.
-In tokenization, just like with encryption, you rip out your sensitive data and replace it with a placeholder--a token.
-Unlike encryption, you do not have to worry about an “adaptive chosen ciphertext attack” (or some crypto attack not yet discovered) because a good token generation scheme will neutralize these attacks.
+With tokenization, just like with encryption, you rip out your sensitive data and replace it with a placeholder — a token.
+Unlike encryption, you don't have to worry about an “adaptive chosen ciphertext attack” (or some cryptographic attack not yet discovered), because a good token generation scheme will neutralize these attacks.

-Tokenization is not encryption, which means that detokenization is not decryption!
-You do not have to hand over access to your keys to anyone who wants to work on the tokenized data
+Tokenization is not encryption, which means that de-tokenization is not decryption!
+So, you don't have to hand over access to your keys to anyone who wants to work on the tokenized data because of:

-- Your tokens can be “format preserving”--i.e., they can look like email addresses, or social security numbers, etc. so that old code that was used to seeing email addresses doesn’t crash
+- Format preservation: Your tokens can be “format preserving” — they can look like email addresses, or social security numbers, etc. so that old code that was used to seeing email addresses doesn’t crash

-- You don’t have to give customer service access to the entire SSN just so they can compare the last four.
-You can, given the right tokenization solution, make sure customer service can detokenize ONLY the last four.
-This allows you to follow the security design principle of “least privilege”-- hat every process or user should be able to access only the information it needs to do its job.
+- Partial detokenization: You don’t have to give customer service access to the entire SSN just so that they can compare the last four.
+You can, given the right tokenization solution, make sure customer service can detokenize ONLY the last four digits.
+This allows you to follow the security design principle of “least privilege” — that every process or user should be able to access only the information needed to do their job.

-In some cases, you can choose to have tokens that allow some computations (e.g., find common users across different datasets) which might otherwise have required access to sensitive data.
+In some cases, you can choose to have tokens that allow some computations (e.g., find common users across different datasets) that might otherwise have required access to sensitive data.
 These tokens expose just enough information to be useful (e.g. whether or not two records refer to the same user).
-The key point is that you get to control the exact tradeoff between security and usability of your data using simple token configuration--not complex cryptography.
+The key point is that you get to control the exact tradeoff between the security and usability of your data using simple token configuration; not complex cryptography.

-If you’d like to dig more into the pros and cons of encryption vs tokenization, I encourage you to check out our white paper.
-If you want to know more about how to use a data vault to solve these problems, please reach out to us.
+If you’d like to dig deeper into the pros and cons of encryption vs. tokenization, I encourage you to check out our data vault white paper.
+If you want to know more about how to use a data vault to solve these problems, please contact us.